Buffalo AKG Art Museum: History

 The Seymour H. Knox Building, until its renovation, had an open courtyard that was not accessible to museum visitors.
-As part of the redesign of the terrain, a new artwork was created by artists Ólafur Elíasson and Sebastian Behmann, Common Sky, which now encloses this courtyard: "At once architectural and sculptural, Common Sky presents a canopy of glass and mirrors rendered in alternating triangular segments that allow the light to pour into the space below.
+As part of the redesign of the terrain, a new artwork, Common Sky, was designed by artist Ólafur Elíasson and architect Sebastian Behmann of Studio Other Spaces, enclosing the courtyard : "At once architectural and sculptural, Common Sky presents a canopy of glass and mirrors rendered in alternating triangular segments that allow the light to pour into the space below.
 Visitors can look up and see themselves reflected in the mirrors too, creating a synergistic and kaleidoscopic pushing and pulling of reflections and space.
 Common Sky’s form tapers into the courtyard itself, with a cyclone-shaped column that leads to a complex system of drains below.
 This asymmetrical element nods both to the location of a lone hawthorn tree planted in the original courtyard in the 1960s, while simultaneously serving as a drainage system of rain and snow that Buffalo is famed for."
 The resulting 6,000 sqft community gathering space was given the name "Ralph C. Wilson, Jr. Town Square" in honor of the $11 million donation of Ralph C. Wilson, Jr. and the Wilson Foundation for the renovation.

 Clifton Hall houses, among other things, the museum's archives, offices for the staff as well as the "F. Paul Norton and Frederic P. Norton Family Prints And Drawings Study Center", and working spaces for the Public Art Initiative.
 The first project of the Public Art Initiative was Matthew Hoffman's "You Are Beautiful".

 The Seymour H. Knox Building now includes rooms where visitors can participate in art workshops themselves, the so-called Creative Commons, which represents the first cooperation of the Lego Foundation with a museum.
 Likewise, it houses the Cornelia restaurant, which features an almost 30 ft glass mosaic by artist Firelei Báez.

 The Jeffrey E. Gundlach Building, a circular glass building, opened in August of 2023 and added more than 50,000 sqft to the museum's exhibition and five studio classrooms.
 The first floor of the building houses the Nordic Gallery, dedicated to contemporary Scandinavian art.
 The third floor of the building showcases the museum's new acquisitions.

 The museum is part of the Monuments Men and Women Museum Network, launched in 2021 by the Monuments Men Foundation for the Preservation of Art.

 In November 2023, a unionization campaign was launched by museum employees across the visitor experience, facilities, and food services departments, with employees filing a petition for the election with the National Labor Relations Board in January 2024.
 This vote follows AKG Workers United filing unfair labor practice charges against the museum, accusing its leadership of "heightening surveillance of employees and re-enforcing workplace rules in direct response to unionization efforts."
 Museum officials have denied these allegations and have stated: "Regardless of the decision, we are committed to continuing to work collaboratively to support all of our Buffalo AKG team.”